 Just as the name indicates, manual CPC bidding gives you complete freedom over your campaigns, from the campaign budget to spending on the keyword level.

-But there’s a caveat.
-As Dawson explains, manual bidding requires extra work and extensive knowledge to pull off.
+But there’s a caveat: Manual bidding requires extra work and extensive knowledge to pull off.
 Otherwise, you may end up bidding for extra clicks that aren’t likely to convert.

 So, only use this strategy if you’ve had considerable experience working with Google Ads.